magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

 * You are NOT redirected to the Order Confirmation page.
 * But the order has been created in Magento.
-* No payment error means the payment was successful.

 ## Apply the patch